— Level Design —

 • What our expectations and goals were

-• What kind of art-style and setting we wanted
+• What art-style and setting we wanted

 • What camera perspective we wanted